andretauffer/git_library/README.md

 npm run db
 ```

-5. Start the server (when the db is ready) by running the following script in the root:
+5. In a new terminal tab, start the server (when the db is ready) by running the following script in the root:

 ```
 npm run server
 ```

-6. Start the client by running the following script in the root:
+6. In a new terminal tab, start the client by running the following script in the root:

 ```
 npm run client